- Home > Blog > Small Business Success > 5 Purchases Every Small Business Should Make Before Year End

 5. Technology Hardware

-End-of-year sales, including holiday-related deals, are common in the tech sector.
+End-of-year sales, including holiday-related deals, are common in the tech industry.
 From upgrading your computers to getting new phones, tech equipment is a natural fit for end-of-year small business purchases.
 Some tech can qualify for Section 179 deductions, and the kind of deals you can often get at the end of the year can lead to serious savings.

 Using Financing to Support End-of-Year Small Business Purchases